top of page

 About

-Theresa Scott is a native of Michigan, who served in the United States Marine Corps for five years where she worked as an aircraft electrical technician on the AV-8B Harrier jet while stationed at Marine Corps Air Station Cherry Point in North Carolina.
+Theresa Scott, a Michigan native, served in the United States Marine Corps for five years, where she worked as an aircraft electrical technician on the AV-8B Harrier jet while stationed at Marine Corps Air Station Cherry Point in North Carolina.
 She served on the USS Iwo Jima with the 26th Marine Expeditionary Unit in 2003 to support Operation Enduring Freedom; the unit also provided humanitarian aid in Liberia in response to the Second Liberian Civil War.
-After leaving the Marnie Corps, she joined the Raleigh Police Department and served as an officer for six years in the Southeast District.
+After leaving the Marnie Corps, she joined the Raleigh Police Department and served as an officer in the Southeast District for six years.

 disappearing_butch_1_72dpi.jpg

-With her enthusiasm for exploring and adventure Scott began her series Have Bike and Camera will Travel.
-Traveling around on Jack her trusty motorcycle with the specific purpose of capturing natures breathtaking beauty to share with her viewers.
+With her enthusiasm for exploring and adventure Scott began her series It's Not the Destination in 2017.
+Traveling around on Jack her trusty Softail Slim with the specific purpose of capturing natures breathtaking beauty to share with her viewers.
 With her wandering spirit, she hopes that through her photography others may find peace and the same spark to stop and examine the small things that make this life so extraordinary.

 • Facebook